Dr Andrew Baker - Immunologist and Allergy Specialist - North Shore Auckland

 New onset allergies in adults are most often shellfish, fish, peanut, or treenuts.

-It is exceptionally rare to have new onset milk or egg allergy as an adult.
+It is rare to have new onset cows milk or egg allergy as an adult.

 Sometimes wheat can be associated with exercise induced urticaria hives or anaphylaxis in adults and this can occur at rest too.

 Treatment for food allergy